aponsero/kmer_frequency_python/README.md

 ```

 ## Quick start
-Run the exemple file using a kmer size of 4.
+Run the exemple file (2000 sequences) using a kmer size of 4.

 ```bash
 DB="file_test.fasta"